Michael Shippley

-Michael Shippley (born 30 June 1992) is an Australian Paralympic cyclist who won a bronze medal at 2022 World Para Track Championships.
+Michael Shippley (born 30 June 1992) is an Australian Paralympic track athlete and cyclist.
+He has won medals at 2022 and 2023 UCI Para-cycling Track World Championships.

 Personal

 Shippley was born 30 June 1998.
 In 2014, he had a motorbike accident which resulted in a left common perennial nerve palsy (foot drop) and multi ligament damage to his left knee.
 Shippley completed an engineering degree at Griffith University in 2020 and then commenced an exercise physiology degree.
 In 2019, he was awarded Full Blue Sporting Award at Griffith University.

 Cycling

 Prior to his motorbike accident, participated in triathlon and Olympic weightlifting.
-He is classified as C5 cyclist.
+He is classified as C4 cyclist.